awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

    1. **Listener configuration**
       + If your virtual node expects ingress traffic, specify a **Port** and **Protocol** for the **Listener**\.
 The **http** listener permits connection transition to websockets\.
+      + \(Optional\) **Enable connection pool**

+        Connection pooling limits the number of connections that an Envoy can concurrently establish with all the hosts in the upstream cluster\.
+It is intended to protect your local application from being overwhelmed with connections and lets you adjust traffic shaping for the needs of your applications\.

+        You can configure destination\-side connection pool settings for a virtual node listener\.
+App Mesh sets the client\-side connection pool settings to infinite by default, simplifying mesh configuration\.
+**Note**
+The connectionPool and portMapping protocols must be the same\.
+If your listener protocol is tcp, specify maxConnections only\.
+If your listener protocol is grpc or http2, specify maxRequests only\.
+If your listener protocol is http, you can specify both maxConnections and maxPendingRequests\.
+        + For **Maximum connections**, specify the maximum number of outbound connections\.
+        + For **Maximum requests**, specify maximum number of parallel requests that can occur to the upstream cluster\.
+        + \(Optional\) For **Maximum pending requests**, specify the number of overflowing requests after **Maximum connections** that an Envoy will queue\.
+The default value is `2147483647`\.
+      + \(Optional\) **Enable outlier detection **

+        Outlier detection applied at the client Envoy allows clients to take near\-immediate action on connections with observed known bad failures\.
+It is a form of a circuit breaker implementation that tracks the health status of individual hosts in the upstream service\.

+        Outlier detection dynamically determines whether endpoints in an upstream cluster are performing unlike the others and removes them from the healthy load balancing set\.
+**Note**
+To effectively configure outlier detection for a server Virtual Node, the service discovery method of that Virtual Node should use AWS Cloud Map\.
+Otherwise if using DNS, the Envoy proxy would only elect a single IP address for routing to the upstream service, nullifying the outlier detection behavior of ejecting an unhealthy host from a set of hosts\.
+Refer to the Service discovery method section for more details on the Envoy proxy's behavior in relation to the service discovery type\.
+        + For **Server errors**, specify the number of consecutive 5xx errors required for ejection\.
+        + For **Outlier detection interval**, specify the time interval and unit between ejection sweep analysis\.
+        + For **Base ejection duration**, specify the base amount of time and unit for which a host is ejected\.
+        + For **Ejection percentage**, specify the maximum percentage of hosts in the load balancing pool that can be ejected\.
       + \(Optional\) **Enable health check** – Configure settings for a health check policy\.

         A health check policy is optional, but if you specify any values for a health policy, then you must specify values for **Healthy threshold**, **Health check interval**, **Health check protocol**, **Timeout period**, and **Unhealthy threshold**\.